rnielikki/fakeos2/README.md

   * Clock managing (low priority)
 * **Bugs**: (Can be added:)
   * Currently a bug was found that callback doesn't update the binded component - even the watcher works, but force update doesn't work (You can see more about this on `softwares/hello-world/hello-world.vue`) and `src/components/window/components/dialog-template.vue`
+* **Design**: FakeOS logo, Start Menu and program Icon, Folder, File icon and Background etc.
+  * CSS beautify
+  * Icons: (transparent) PNG.
+And thank you if you use SVG tool to produce PNG icons, because it looks beautiful and reusable!
+We didn't decide the icon size.
+  * Background: If the image is not for pattern background: JPG, at least 1920x1080.
+If it's pattern image, you can use JPG/PNG, but make sure that it's not oversized.
+  * You should make your icon yourself or at least make sure it doesn't violence the license by using our project.
+We strongly recommend to make by yourself if there are no strong reason.
+  * Any animated gif/png is not allowed for the system (except it's sample image or inside app)
 * **Tests**
+* **Documentations**

 ### Attitudes